 That numb, tingling or burning sensation in your arm or leg that doesn’t ease up?
-It could be caused by a pinched nerve, according to Ning (Sarah) Yang, MD, a neurologist at Banner Health Center in Fort Collins, CO.
+It could be caused by a pinched nerve, according to Ning (Sarah) Yang, MD, a neurologist with Banner Brain & Spine.
 Even though you notice symptoms in your extremity, with a pinched nerve, the problem starts in your spine.

 Here’s what happens when you have a pinched nerve.
 Nerves in your body exit from your spinal column through a small space and branch out to your arms and legs.
 Sometimes, that small space gets even smaller, and when it does it can pinch the nerve.
 Different factors can cause pinched nerves—arthritis and herniated discs are two of the most common.

 - A burning sensation

 When should I seek help for a pinched nerve?